Our Process

 To nutritionally balance our raw diets, Idahound’s recipes also include organic carrots, squash, and apples.
 While we're not able to source these ingredients exclusively in Idaho, we don't import any produce and the vast majority of our purchase come from organic farms in Utah and the Northwest.

 Finally, we arrive at packaging and waste.
 Unfortunately, it’s not always possible to reuse or recycle all of Idahound’s packaging.
 Food safety requirements, for example, forces us to seal the raw diets in polyurethane bags, which must be thrown away.
 We do, however, group the aforementioned bags into cardboard six-packs, a quarter of which we collect from participating retailers and reuse.
 The remainder we encourage customers to recycle.
-We also sell in bulk as often as possible, using buckets that customers also return to us.
-As we grow, Idahound is committed to finding more and more sustainable packaging options.
+Internally, we recycle all of our cardboard and paper waste.

 When it comes to sustainability, our dogs’ diets should not be ignored.
 The pet food industry is heavily reliant on industrial agriculture, using all the animal parts that, for instance, can’t be ground into fast food.
 One of Idahound’s goals is to pull back the veil and help owners see the connection not only between fresh food and pet health, but fresh food and good environmental stewardship.